sozu-proxy/sozu/doc/debugging_strategies.md

 ### Tracking failed requests

-Sozu has a way to answer to invalid traffic with minimal resource usage, sending predefined answers.
+Sozu has a way of answering to invalid traffic with minimal resource usage, sending predefined answers.
 It does that for invalid traffic (not standard compliant) and routing issues (unknown host and/or path, unresponsive backend server).